Project Resources

 Updated March 2025

-This graphic shows the timeline recommended by S.119 for phasing in the profession.
+This graphic shows the timeline recommended for phasing in the profession.

 Infographic showing the difference between legislation - who and what is being regulated - and rulemaking - how regulations are applied in practice.